 An ear-based thermometer uses a digital readout and delivers results in seconds.
 Babies older than 6 months, children, and adults can use one.
 Because it’s fast, it’s often an easy option for parents to use on young children.
-A 2012 study found that this type of thermometer is as effective as a mercury-in-glass thermometer.
+A found that this type of thermometer is as effective as a mercury-in-glass thermometer.

 To use a digital ear thermometer:

 - Hold the thermometer up to the ear, with the infrared sensor pointing toward the ear canal.

 - When the thermometer is in place, turn it on.
 Most models will beep when the reading is complete.